barakeel/oeis-synthesis/README.md

 export OPENBLAS_NUM_THREADS=1
 export LD_LIBRARY_PATH=/home/user/OpenBLAS:$LD_LIBRARY_PATH
 ```
-and replace user by your username.

 Make sure the file `/usr/lib/x86_64-linux-gnu/libm.a` exists or edit the file
 `compile_ob.sh` with the location of your `libm.a` after running `install.sh`.

 ### Train oeis-syntheis (requires 200GB of ram and 20 cores)
-In this directory run `rlwrap hol` then run in the interative shell:
+In `/home/user`, run `rlwrap hol` then run in the interative shell:
 ```
 load "rl"; open rl;
 expname := "your_experiment";